supun-kanda/youtube_downloader/README.md

 For example the id of youtube link ```https://www.youtube.com/watch?v=IXdNnw99-Ic``` is ```IXdNnw99-Ic```.
 Line them on the file you wish to contain.

 If you want to do it now just use following command.
-And all files will be downloaded to the directory ```youtube_downloader```
+And all files will be downloaded to the directory you give by 2nd parameter.
 ```
-sh downloader.sh file_with_ids
+sh downloader.sh file_with_ids download_dir
 ```